rafapauwels/transaction-auth/README.md

 > POST /transactions

 As soon as the service starts running it will display both the current IP address and the exposed port.
 From there you can use any application such as Postman or even curl to consume the service.

-Note that the expected http verb is POST for both routes and you should provide a body such as
+Note that the expected http verb is POST for both routes and you should provide a body such as the examples below

-*new account body example*
+*new account example*

 ```json
 {